neomjs/neo/resources/data/deck/learnneo/pages/MainThreadAddonIntro.md

 Google Maps is implemented as a main thread addon which loads the libraries and exposes whatever methods we'll need to run from the other Neo.mjs threads.
-In addition, in a Neo.mjs application we want to use Google maps like any other component, so Neo.mjs also provides a component wrapper.
+In addition, in a Neo.mjs application we want to use Google Maps like any other component, so Neo.mjs also provides a component wrapper.
 In
 summary:
 - The main-thread addon contains the code run in the main thread,